About Sarah Wayland

 - PEERS® – a manualized social skills training intervention for kids and young adults with social challenges.
 I am certified as both a Young Adult Provider (2017) and a School Based Professional Provider (2018).

-As the parent of two wonderfully exceptional children, I’ve learned a lot about how to get what my children need, and how to make sure my time and money are well spent.
-I want to make sure that no parent ever feels as lost and confused as my husband and I did when we embarked on our journey as parents.
-To that end, I have been working with Dr. Dan Shapiro to educate parents about effective strategies for raising their challenging children, while also learning about themselves.
+As the parent of two wonderfully exceptional children, Dr. Wayland has learned a lot about how to get what her children need, and how to make sure her time and money are well spent.
+She wants to make sure that no parent ever feels as lost and confused as she and her husband did when they embarked on their journey as parents.
+To that end, she has been working with Dr. Dan Shapiro to educate parents about effective strategies for raising their challenging children, while also learning about themselves.

 Watch this interview I did with Dr. Rachelle Sheely of the RDI Connections Center in March of 2014, where I talk about my background, my journey with autism and how I came to RDI.
 I also talk about the book I co-edited, Technology Tools for Students With Autism.